LealSilverio/text-art/README.md

 # Overview

 This is a program that uses text art to write hello world.
-The Purpose of the program is to test the integration of Visual Studio Code, Git Hub, and Python language.
+The Purpose of the program is to use text art for the first time and test the integration of Visual Studio Code, Git Hub, and Python language.

 [Software Demo Video](http://youtube.link.goes.here)

 # Development Environment

 * Visual Studio Code
-* Python Python 3.12.3
+* Python 3.12.3
 * GitHub

 # Useful Websites